microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * `Layout` is `RowMajor` or `ColMajor` for matrix with `MatrixScope` of `Wave` or `ThreadGroup`
 * `Stride` is `0` if the `Layout` is not `RowMajor` or `ColMajor`
+* The resource handle must be an UAV RWByteAddressBuffer

 ```llvm
 declare void @dx.op.linAlgMatrixAccumulateToMemory.[MatTy].[Ty](